3.12 Drug and Product Identification Numbers

 Natural health products with a licence have been assessed by Health Canada and found to be safe, effective and of high quality under the recommended conditions of use and are assigned an eight-digit natural product number (NPN).

-PharmaCare usually must assign PINs for compounded medications, investigational drugs, and natural health products that have not been assigned an NPN, and for non‑pharmaceuticals such as continuous glucose monitors and blood glucose test strips, prosthetics, orthotics, and ostomy supplies.
+PharmaCare usually must assign PINs for compounded medications, investigational drugs, and natural health products that have not been assigned an NPN, and for non‑pharmaceuticals such as glucose monitors and blood glucose test strips, prosthetics, orthotics, and ostomy supplies.

 Pharmacists and medical device providers must use the appropriate PIN where required by PharmaCare product coverage policies.